 Dealing with Images

 Why is alt text (alternative text) needed?

 Sometimes you might want to add images to problem descriptions and these images might not be perceived by every user.
 In such cases, it becomes very important to have an option to make these images accessible to every user.
 Thus the need to have an alternative text (alt-text) to describe the image in question.

 Below cases are where an alt text (alternative text) needs to be added.

-- For screen reader users, images won’t convey the information.
+- For screen reader users, images will not convey the information.

-- For users with cognitive disabilities who don’t understand images.
+- For users with cognitive disabilities who do not understand images.

 - Sometimes users might turn off images to prevent distraction.

 Hence an alt text is recommended so that there is no loss of information for the aforementioned users.

 In the problem creation flow, you can add an image in the problem description by clicking on the ‘Image’ icon (screenshot below).
 This opens the ‘Image Properties’ pop-up with a Text Display field.
 Set an appropriate value in the Text Display field and this will be used as an alternative text (alt text) to the image.